 The Importance of Immediate Finality In The Bitcoin Ecosystem

-Layer-2 networks like Stacks are crucial for tapping into the value of BTC assets through dApps within the Bitcoin economy.
+Layer-2 networks like Stacks are crucial for tapping into the value of BTC assets through apps within the Bitcoin economy.
 These apps must rely on the Bitcoin blockchain’s security to offer maximum protection to users.
-However, in doing so, dApps shouldn’t compromise on speed and efficiency.
+However, in doing so, apps shouldn’t compromise on speed and efficiency.

 The Nakamoto upgrade ensures enhanced transaction settlement speed and facilitates users' use of Stacks for everyday purposes.
 By guaranteeing 100% Bitcoin finality, Stacks will unlock a potentially booming DeFi economy with BTC-based payment systems, exchanges, and more.